aplteam/Tatin/docs/PublishingPackages.md

 ### Final step

 Once the preparation is done the final step is easy.
-You may specify the folder hosting the package:
+Specify the folder hosting the package:

 ```
 ]TATIN.PublishPackage /path2package [tatin]